directus-labs/guest-authoring/copy-this-template-directory/index.md

 - It creates a `URLRequest` object with the appropriate HTTP method (DELETE) and headers (including the authorization header with the access token).
 - It makes an asynchronous URLSession data task to perform the request.
 - Upon receiving a response, it checks if the request was successful (HTTP status code in the range 200-299).
 If successful, it prints a success message.
 Otherwise, it prints an error message.
+- Uses the `/items/posts/\(postId)` endpoint.

+## Summary
+By following this tutorial you've integrated Directus APIs for authentication in a SwiftUI iOS app.
+You've covered user registration, login, post creation, viewing, editing, deletion, and logout functionalities.
+This knowledge equips you to develop efficient and secure social apps, enabling users to interact seamlessly with content and manage their accounts with ease.